hheenan/password-puzzle/README.md

-# Password Generator Starter Code
+# Refactor JS: Password Generator Starter Code

 ## User Story:
 An employee with access to sensitive data wants to randomly generate a password that meets certain criteria to create a strong password that provides greater security.